onaio/help/guides/data-collection/_posts/2014-11-12-enketo_odk_collect.md

 ![](/content/screenshots/send-result.png)

 >
-**Note**
+**Note** <br/>
 If you are having difficulties submitting your forms to the server, check your internet connection.
-For persistent connectivity problems, consider using **ODK Briefcase**, which can be used to extract form submissions from a mobile device without an internet connection.
+For persistent connectivity problems, consider using **[ODK Briefcase](/faq/odk-briefcase)**, which can be used to extract form submissions from a mobile device without an internet connection.

 ##### <a name="delete-forms"></a>Delete Forms